Vegan Pull-apart Cinnamon Bread

 - Remove from the oven and allow to rest for 20 minutes before serve.

-- This bread is best served the day it’s made, but it can also wrapped and kept at room temperature for up to 2 days.
+- This bread is best served the day it’s made, but it can also wrap and kept at room temperature for up to 2 days.

 - Recipe adapted partly from Joy the baker.
 I handle the dough with my own way, but the original recipe has all the steps by step pictures, you can take it as a reference.